Exit the if Statement in Python

 call will not be printed because the script terminates before reaching that point.

-Exit an if
+How to Exit an if

-Statement With a Flag Variable in Python
+Statement in Python Using a Flag Variable

 A flag variable is a Boolean variable that is used to control the flow of a program.
 It acts as a signal or indicator, determining when a specific condition is met or when certain actions should be taken.